A while ago I posted a Python tutorial on the Met Office data set for Oxford in the Uk which goes back to 1850.

 This is a Python blog which lets the data talk.

-Hopefully the following link will be interesting for you both from a Python/Pandas perspective and from a data analysis point of view.
+Hopefully it will be interesting for you both from a Python/Pandas perspective and from a data analysis point of view.

 I have also dabbled in how to use CSS in Jupyter Lab cells rather than the woeful Markdown language as well as how best to display HTML files in WordPress.